Basavarajsm2102/MLOPS-proj-2/README.md

   ```bash
   pip install -r requirements.txt
   ```
-  🐍 This ensures a clean, isolated environment for the project.
+  🐍 This ensures a clean, isolated environment for the MLOps pipeline.

 ---